Davion-Liu/Awesome-Robustness-in-Information-Retrieval/README.md

   <br>
 </p>

-# awesome-adversarial-attacks-and-defenses-for-information-retrieval
+# Awesome Adversarial Attacks and Defenses for Information Retrieval

-> A curated list of awesome papers related to adversarial attacks and defenses for information retrieval.
+> A curated list of awesome papers related to adversarial attacks and defenses for information retrieval(IR).
 If I missed any papers, feel free to open a PR to include them!
 And any feedback and contributions are welcome!

 We thank all the great contributors very much.